dantman/elite-vr-cockpit/GETTING-STARTED.md

 ![Controls](Images/ScreenshotControls.png)

-Unlock edit mode while in menu mode to display the controls panel.
+Unlock edit mode while in menu mode to display the cockpit panel.
 This panel has a set of buttons to send virtual throttle/joystick axis inputs and joystick button inputs to the game.
 This will allow you to bind controls for the joystick and throttle even when they are not present.
-The galaxy map tab in the upper right can be used to bind galaxy map bindings.
+The Map and Misc tabs can be used to bind additions bindings for the galaxy map and other controls.

 ![Controls Panel](Images/ScreenshotControlsPanel.png)